sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--migrate-configuration``
    Migrates an existing XML configuration file to the current format.
 This is useful after upgrading PHPUnit to a new major version that introduces configuration changes.

+``--validate-configuration``
+   Validates the XML configuration file against the XML schema definition for the current PHPUnit version and then exits.
+Validation errors are reported with the line numbers on which they occur.

 ``--generate-baseline <file>``
    Generates a baseline file that records currently existing issues such as deprecations and warnings.
 This baseline can later be used to suppress known issues so that only new issues are reported.